minio/operator/docs/cert-manager.md

 A local `Issuer` is created in each tenant namespace.

-As well one `Issuer` is created in the `minio-operator` namespace, we will explain services that require TLS certificates in the `minio-operator` namespace in the section [MinIO Operator services with cert-manager](# MinIO Operator services with cert-manager) below.
+An `Issuer` is also created in the `minio-operator` namespace.
+More about services that require TLS certificates in the `minio-operator` namespace are covered below in [MinIO Operator services with cert-manager](# MinIO Operator services with cert-manager).

 > [!NOTE]
 > This guide uses a self-signed `Cluster Issuer`.
 You can also use [other Issuers supported by Cert Manager](https://cert-manager.io/docs/configuration/issuers/).